-As parts of the credit risk, the submodules spread risk and market risk diversification are already outlined in parts in chapter C.2.
-The risks associated with default on (re)insurance & intermediaries receivables (counterparty default risks) include the risk that results from unexpected defaults by or a worsening of the creditworthiness of counterparties and debtors of insurance and reinsurance undertakings during the following twelve-month period.
-Taken into account in assessing counterparty default risks are risk mitigating contracts such as reinsurance agreements, securitizations, derivatives and accounts receivable from agents as well as all other credit risks that are not encompassed by the spread risk.
+As parts of the credit risk, the sub-moduls spread risk and market risk diversification are already outlined in parts in chapter C.2.
+The risks associated with default on (re)insurance & intermediaries receivables (counterparty-default risks) include the risk that results from unexpected defaults by or a worsening of the creditworthiness of counterparties and debtors of insurance and reinsurance undertakings during the following twelve-month period.
+Taken into account in assessing counterparty default risks are risk-mitigating contracts such as resinsurance agreements, securitisations, derivatives and accounts receivable from agents as well as all other credit risk which are not encompassed by the spread risk.
 It also reflects accessory or other securities held by or on behalf of the insurance or reinsurance undertaking and the risk associated with them.

-The solvency capital requirement for the credit risk is TNOK 16,598.
+The solvency capital requirement for the credit risk is TNOK 19.808 (PY: TNOK 16.598).